Lottovoittaja UKK Turhapuro

-Lottovoittaja UKK Turhapuro is a Finnish 1976 comedy film written by Spede Pasanen and directed by Ere Kokkonen.
+Lottovoittaja UKK Turhapuro (English: Lottery Winner UKK Turhapuro) is a Finnish 1976 comedy film written by Spede Pasanen and directed by Ere Kokkonen.
 It is the third film in the Uuno Turhapuro series.
-The film's title translates to "Lottery winner UKK Turhapuro", UKK being an apparent reference to former President of Finland Urho Kekkonen.
+The film is the first in the series to feature actors Tapio Hämäläinen and Marita Nordberg, who mainly play Uuno Turhapuro's parent-in-laws in the other films of the series.

+The film was the second most successful Finnish film of 1976, behind only The Vacation, directed by Risto Jarva.

 Plot

 It is the first anniversary of Uuno (Vesa-Matti Loiri) and Elisabet (Marjatta Raita).
 Uuno has placed a bet with his friend Härski-Hartikainen (Spede Pasanen) a year ago, that if Uuno can take just one year of marriage with Elisabet, Hartikainen will treat him a festive dinner.
 However, Hartikainen buys a lottery ticket for Uuno, who agrees to deduct it from his debt – and the festive dinner is reduced to a can of milk and half a sausage.
 As it happens, Uuno becomes the lottery winner of 1.5 million marks, only to soon realize he doesn't own a single penny yet.
 Mister Tossavainen (Seppo Laine) arrives and offers to finance Uuno before he actually gets the jackpot.
 Thus, Uuno gets to live a rich live on credit.
 He buys a raccoon fur, leopard swimming trunks and a couple of Mercedes-Benzes.
 Women begin to fancy Uuno and so does his father-in-law (Tapio Hämäläinen).
 As time goes by it is revealed, though, that Uuno is not actually a lottery winner, and so he has to escape the anger of others to Härski's car repair shop.